Creative Briefs: Guide + Templates & Examples

 You should determine what emotions you are trying to evoke and what picture you are conveying to the minds of the audience.

-For example, a commercial for a bank should have a more serious tone that makes them look dependable and serious.
+For example, a commercial for a bank should have a more serious tone that makes the bank look dependable.

 On the other hand, a commercial for a soft drink company can have a more relaxed tone, attempting to connect the drink with the idea of having fun and being happy.

 If you want to conquer a market, you have to be aware of the competition.
-Or, in the words of Sun Tsu: “Know thy enemy”
+Or, in the words of Sun Tzu: “Know thy enemy”

-It’s a good idea to set the budget at the very beginning of the creative project.
-This enables the team to organize their work accordingly.
+You should set the budget at the very beginning of the creative project — this enables the team to organize their work accordingly.

-For example, if you are making an advertising campaign for new sportswear, you can divide the budget between social media ads, TV commercials, and hiring a sportsperson to be the face of your brand.
+For example, if you are making an advertising campaign for new sportswear, set aside enough money for social media ads, TV commercials, and hiring a sportsperson to be the face of your brand.

 💡 Plaky Pro Tip